lucaswyd/ksubibot/md/COMMANDS.md

   - Updates the cosmetics JSON file from the Fortnite API.

 ## Notes
 Commands that require names (such as outfits, emotes, etc.) are not case-sensitive and can be slightly incorrect.
-For example, `!skin flos` will set "Floss" as the emote.
+For example, `!emote flos` will set "Floss" as the emote.

 ## Error Handling